OSSO Flag Football Tournament Rules

 - A ball carrier may not intentionally try to run through a defender.
 If a player is currently in “space”, he or she has the right to that space.
 Intentional contact made by the offensive player, into a defensive player will result in the ball being down and a 5-yard penalty.

 - When the ball is snapped, there will be an audible 5 count from the Head Ref.
-If the ball has not been passed forward by the end of the 5 second count, the head ref will blow the whistle and the play will be considered an incomplete pass.
+If the ball has not been passed forward by the end of the 5 second count or a defender has crossed the line of scrimmage after 3 seconds, the head ref will blow the whistle and the play will be considered an incomplete pass.

 Rules – Defense